← Back to rubinobservatory.org

 What is the difference between a DDF and a Mini-survey?

 Deep Drilling Fields (DDF) are single pointings (aside from dithering).
 They will be visited with a different cadence, producing a longer-term deeper cumulative depth.
-There will be between 5 and 10 DDF, depending on how much time is required by the main survey to accomplish the main LSST goals, and how much time is spent on Mini-surveys.
-Thus, DDF should be iconic fields, with unique properties that justify the pointing choice, and the cadence should be optimized for the science goal of each field selection.
-Mini-surveys are surveys of portions of the sky (>1pointing) that will be observed with a different cadence compared to WFD, but not necessarily to a deeper total depth.
-See the overview of survey observing strategy.
+There will be at least 5 DDF, depending on how much time is required by the main survey to accomplish the main LSST goals, and how much time is spent on mini-surveys.
+See the latest recommendations for DDFs and mini-surveys from the Survey Cadence Optimization Committee, in Project Science Tech Note PSTN-055.

 How many Deep Drilling Fields will be observed?